libbyshoop/csinparallel/modules/GPUProgramming/source/CUDA2D/CUDA2D.rst

     :language: c
     :lines: 74-76

-The 3 lines of code above is declaring and initializing dim3 variables which give the grid dimensions and block dimensions.
+This 3 lines of code above is declaring and initializing dim3 variables which give the grid dimensions and block dimensions.
 In each of the initializations, we only passed two parameters as components.
 The CUDA runtime will initialize any component left unspecified to 1.
 So technically, we are initializing dimBlock as (32, 32, 1) and dimGrid as (Width/32, Width/32, 1).

 The rest of the host code is similar to examples we have seen before.
 Here is the complete version of the host code.